NanetteR/Quijote/README.md

 Format: plain text

-You may use the repository for own research and cite it as: _Quijote in chapters_, edited by Nanette Rissler-Pipka (2018)'
+The content of the repository was published for long-term accessibility and reusability in the DARIAH-DE Repository: http://dx.doi.org/10.20375/0000-000C-D929-2